 If you're like us, you'll want your server's timezone to match your local time to make log management easier.
 Fortunately, this is easy to do!
-This guide works perfectly on servers running CentOS and may vary on other Linux distributions.
+This guide works perfectly on servers running RHEL derivatives like CentOS or AlmaLinux, and may vary on other Linux distributions.

 mv /etc/localtime /etc/localtime.bak